 “As a scholar, LxC is an excellent experience both as a training place and in providing irreplaceable teaching experience.
 Getting to teach in Spanish [was a major benefit].
 I learned as much as my students.”

 “I had to read a lot to be able to explain economic processes to my students; this broadened my horizons too.
 I met new people from my country and I got them interested in affairs of their homeland that made them remember their language.
 I learned a lot myself.”

 LRSs are assigned a study group for a particular course.
 In the study group, students read articles, watch video clips and discuss topics immediately relevant to the subject matter of the larger course.
 The Global Language(s) model/option has English as a unifying language with students examining texts in multiple languages (Global Languages model) while other groups are unified by a common language other than English (Traditional Model).
 Usually, Languages Across the Curriculum study groups meet for an hour once a week for EIGHT weeks, outside of regular class or discussion section meetings.
 LRSs are expected to meet weekly for mandatory LxC staff training.
 Based on work with LxC staff, instructors and other LRS colleagues, LRSs design a syllabus for the Languages Across the Curriculum study group and research and prepare reading assignments (or films or internet-based assignments).
 LRSs lead discussions of these assignments in the study groups and evaluate students' performance.
 Throughout the semester, LRSs compile a teaching portfolio consisting of all the materials used in the study group.

 Pay begins at $10/hr and LRSs work an average of 5-7 hours per week.
-Weekly study group meetings led by each LRS begin in the 5th week of classes.
+Weekly study group meetings begin during the 5th week of classes.
 Group meetings and staff trainings are scheduled at the convenience of the LRS and his/her students.